Information for prospective students from Egypt

 Research applicants would normally be expected to have completed a Masters qualification from a good university.

 In addition you should check the individual programme of study for any specific academic requirements.
-Please refer to the Postgraduate Admissions pages for more information.
+Please refer to the postgraduate entry requirements for more information.

 Those applicants who do not meet the above entry requirements or would like to improve their English language before studying for a degree could consider applying for one of the undergraduate and postgraduate foundation courses offered through the IFCELS centre at SOAS.
 Students can improve their English while studying academic courses in areas including Development Studies, International Business, Media and Communication and International Politics.